-The combined environmental influence of the past, present, and reasonably foreseeable future changes described in Section 3.19.6.1, Cumulative Project List and Regional Projections, and Appendix 3.19-A in conjunction with the HSR Build Alternative is referred to as the "cumulative condition" through the year 2040.
+The combined environmental influence of the past, present, and future changes described in Section 3.19.6.1, Cumulative Project List and Regional Projections, and Appendix 3.19-A in conjunction with the HSR Build Alternative is referred to as the "cumulative condition" through the year 2040.
 Projected growth and conversion of land to urban and transportation uses associated with the cumulative condition, as reflective of adopted city and county general plans, regional transportation plans, and the cumulative projects list, is anticipated to have an environmental effect in the area crossed by the HSR Build Alternative through 2040.
-Population growth in Los Angeles County is projected to occur at an average rate of 0.6 percent annually, with an estimated population totaling 11.514.000 people by 2040 (U.S. Census Bureau 2010b).
-This growth in population would translate into continued conversion of land not currently used for transportation to transportation-focused uses.
-The urban environment would continue to intensify as a result of population growth and redevelopment of land into residential, business, and commercial uses.
+Population growth in Los Angeles County is projected to occur at an average rate of 0.6 percent annually, with an estimated population totaling 11,514,000 people by 2040 (U.S. Census Bureau 2010b).
+This growth in population will translate into continued conversion of land not currently used for transportation to transportation-focused uses.
+The urban environment will continue to intensify as a result of population growth and redevelopment of land into residential, business, and commercial uses.
 The relevant adopted general plans for the counties, cities, and unincorporated areas promote dense urban development.
 Under the cumulative condition, traffic would increase; ambient noise levels would increase; the demand for energy and water would increase; the amount of impervious surfaces would increase and affect the quality and amount of stormwater runoff; and the demand for public facilities and parks would increase.

-3.19.7.3 Contribution of the High-Speed Rail Build Alternative
+3.19.7.3 Contribution of the High-Speed Rail Build Alternative would be cumulatively considerable.
+The analysis then describes additional feasible mitigation measures beyond those already identified, if available, to address the contribution.3

 This analysis first considers the impacts of the HSR Build Alternative in combination with those of other cumulative projects (listed in Appendix 3.19-A) to determine if there would be a cumulative impact on the resource.
-If a cumulative impact is identified for a resource, then analysis determines whether the HSR Build Alternative's incremental contribution to cumulative impacts would be cumulatively considerable.
-The analysis then describes additional feasible mitigation measures beyond those already identified, if available, to address the contribution.5
+If a cumulative impact is identified for a resource, then analysis determines whether the HSR Build Alternative's incremental contribution to cumulative impacts